servicepack: The Go Framework That Actually Understands How Real Development Works

 ./build/yourapp run

 Only those services run.
 Everything else is skipped.
 No commenting out code, no build flags, just an environment variable.
+Leave it empty or unset?
+Everything runs.

 Testing That Actually Catches Shit